 net.ipv6.conf.lo.disable_ipv6 = 1

-Save the changes by pressing Ctrl+O and Ctrl+X after that.
+Save the changes by pressing Ctrl+O, then exit with Ctrl+X.

 sudo cat /proc/sys/net/ipv6/conf/all/disable_ipv6